 If you don’t socialize a Pitbull puppy, they may react aggressively out of fear when faced with a new situation, or an unfamiliar person or animal.

 All Pitbull breeds are very strong.
 So, if they do bite, it can be severe, if not fatal.

 American Staffordshire Terrier vs Pitbull Training

-We’ve spoken a little about the importance of training, but how easy is it to train Amstaffs vs Pitbulls?
+We’ve spoken a little about the importance of training.
+But how easy is it to train Amstaffs vs Pitbulls?

 American Staffordshire Terriers and Pitbull dogs are all intelligent.
 They are usually very eager to please and love working with their human families.

-However, using force-training or punishment-based methods can increase potential for aggression and distrust.
+But, using force-training or punishment-based methods can increase potential for aggression and distrust.